 About the Hosts

-I am Nick Kramer, your inexperienced podcast host.
-I currently live in Kansas with my wife, Caryn, and two dogs where I work as a management biologist for the Kansas Department of Wildlife, Parks, and Tourism.
-My main duties are to sample our public waters and to make management decisions based on that information.
-I am also fortunate enough to be able to do a small research project in which I am evaluating gill net design to sample fishes in our Kansas impoundments.
-Prior to that, I received my master's degree at Southeast Missouri State University under Quinton Phelps.
-My thesis was titled Application of Mark-Recapture to Evaluate Sustainability: Case Studies on Two Paddlefish Populations in Missouri.
-I evaluated exploitation of Paddlefish in the Mississippi River for one chapter and derived growth and mortality information from historic tagging data for the Black River Paddlefish population.
-While there I got to play with all sorts of large river fishes such as Lake, Pallid, and Shovelnose Sturgeon, American Eel, Blue and Flathead Catfish, and i've seen more Asian Carp than I care to see again.
+Nick Kramer currently lives in Kansas with his wife, Caryn, and two dogs where he works as a management biologist for the Kansas Department of Wildlife, Parks, and Tourism.
+His main duties are to sample public waters and to make management decisions based on that information.
+He has also had the opportunity to do some small side research projects evaluating methods for sampling Blue Catfish in Kansas impoundments.
+Prior to that, he received a master's degree at Southeast Missouri State University under Quinton Phelps.
+His thesis was titled Application of Mark-Recapture to Evaluate Sustainability: Case Studies on Two Paddlefish Populations in Missouri.
+Nick evaluated exploitation of Paddlefish in the Mississippi River for one chapter and derived growth and mortality information from historic tagging data for the Black River Paddlefish population.
+While there he got to play with all sorts of large river fishes such as Lake, Pallid, and Shovelnose Sturgeon, American Eel, Blue and Flathead Catfish, and Nick has seen more Asian Carp than he care to see again.

-As you could deduce from the picture, I am an Iowa State fan (my wife would say i'm a diehard).
-I grew up in Iowa and fished farm ponds every chance I got.
-I eventually made my way to Iowa State where I got my B.S. in Animal Ecology with an emphasis on Fisheries and Aquatic Sciences.
-I regularly make it back to Iowa to see family and watch my Cyclones; Loyal Son, Forever True!
+Nick is an Iowa State fan and football season ticket holder.
+He grew up in Iowa and fished farm ponds every chance he got.
+Nick eventually made his way to Iowa State where he got his B.S. in Animal Ecology with an emphasis on Fisheries and Aquatic Sciences.
+He regularly make it back to Iowa to see family and watch his Cyclones; Loyal Son, Forever True!